 In addition to her parents, she was predeceased by her sister Kate Stevens, brother William B Stevens, Jr. and grandson Evan Henderson.
 In Betty’s memory please take every opportunity to appreciate the people in your life who are important to you.

-To send flowers to Elizabeth "Betty" Stevens Richardson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elizabeth "Betty" Stevens Richardson, please visit our floral store.